aurigma/DesignAtomsSamples/README.md

 - Set image as background
 - Delete background

+### import

+An example how you can upload a PSD or IDML file (with embedded resources) and convert it to a state file at server side.
+You can use a controller implemented in this demo as an starting point if you want to use state files as a single design format used in Customer's Canvas.

+Note, for brevity, it does not implement any validations of the uploaded files.
+For example, if your PSD file won't have required fonts, it will throw an exception.

 ## Questions?

 If you have any problems or questions how to get started, feel free to post questions on [Customer's Canvas forum](https://forums.aurigma.com/yaf_topics44_Discussions--Customers-Canvas.aspx?src=github) or [submit a support ticket](https://customerscanvas.com/account/cases/add).